jferard/classwriter/README.md

 Copyright (C) 2018 J. Férard <https://github.com/jferard>

 # Warning
-This project if currently on hold, since I'm totally overbooked.
+This project if currently on hold, since I'm totally overworked.

 I will focus, when possible, on a "smart decompiler": display the source bytecode as a Java array with comments.
 Here is an example of exepected output fro the constant pool: